EricGebhart/EricGebhart/README.md

 - **[clojure cli extension](https://github.com/EricGebhart/clj-cli-ext/)** A library to make the creation of command line interfaces in clojure easier and more robust.
 - **[datetime data](https://github.com/EricGebhart/datetime-data/)** A Clojure datetime library for normalizing dates.
 - **[file access](https://github.com/EricGebhart/file-access/)** A Clojure file-access library to which creates a consistent API for various types of files.
-- **[dfs-clj](https://github.com/EricGebhart/dfs-clj/)** After _Nathan Marz_´s Big data, Lambda Architecture. - This is the core layer above hadoop to manage pails, data partitioning, and tapping into data with Cascalog.
+- **[dfs-clj](https://github.com/EricGebhart/dfs-clj/)** - This is the core layer above hadoop to manage pails, data partitioning, and tapping into data with Cascalog.
 After _Nathan Marz_´s Lambda Architecture.
 - **[Pail-Schema-Example](https://github.com/EricGebhart/Pail-Schema-Example/)** - This is an example project that shows how to use pails and schema with hadoop and cascalog.
 This is using dfs-clj before dfs-clj came about.
 See my __[post Here.](https://www.ericgebhart.com/blog/clojure/2014-03-06-Using-prismatic-schema-with-fressian-pail-and-cascalog/)__ And another __[post here.](https://www.ericgebhart.com/blog/clojure/2014-01-23-Using-pail-with-a-graph-schema/)__
 - **[Word search](https://github.com/EricGebhart/word-search/)** - Something I wrote from my own motivations.
 A meta data collector for words.
 I have plans for it.
 - **[bike gear calculator](https://github.com/EricGebhart/bike-gear-calc/)** - I wanted a nice one, and I wanted to learn clojure/spec.